impossibleDoctor/student-records-database/README.md

 The `subjects` table includes the following.
 - `id`, which specifies the unique ID for the subject as an `INTEGER`.
 This column thus has the `PRIMARY KEY` constraint applied.
-- `name`, which is the official name of the subject in `TEXT` form, given `TEXT` is appropriate for name fields.
+- `name`, which is the official name of the subject in `TEXT` form.
+Appropriate for name fields, `TEXT` is used.
 - `level` which specifies the grade level of the subject in `INTEGER`.
 For non grade school subject, this might correspond to the number in the course name.
 - `track` which distinguishes the track of the subject, be it belongs to one of the following: _Academic_; _Technical-Vocational-Livelihood_; or _Sports and Arts_.
 For grade school subjects this is `NULLABLE`.
 </details>